chris-kreitzer/DryClean_Facets/README.md

 #### Update 03/31/2022:
 Marcin has created a messy genome (noise).
 Run dryclean on this messy simulation and see whether the background gets really flashed off.

+PCA to separate noise: Copy number variation detection and genotyping from exome sequence data